CatalogueLegacies/antconc.github.io/_episodes/04-settings.md

 ---
-title: "Settings in AntConc (fixme)"
+title: "Settings in AntConc"
-teaching: 10
+teaching: 5
-exercises: 10
+exercises:
 questions:
 - "What are the default settings in AntConc?"
 - "What changes are recommended for analysing catalogue data?"